SammyBrimberry/GoogleBigQuery_attritionClassification/reporting/instructions_reporting.md

 For Figure 1 we are going to call Plotly which we aliased as px during our imports.
 This is known as a wrapper, and can be thought of as the way we access Plotly's various functions.
 We will also call the [histogram](https://plotly.com/python/histograms/) function because we want the y axis to hold the count of our selected features.
 Here is a list of the function methods we are using to create Figure 1:
 * **All of Plotly's graph objects functions (i.e. bar, etc.) require the first object to be the dataframe.** Here we are using a dataframe named column_feature_top10 - this is simply a slice of our full df we initialized above.
 * We then specify what column from the dataframe above we want to set as our x axis.
-* In plotly the color parameter is equivalent to a GROUP BY method in SQL / Pandas.
+* In plotly, the color parameter is equivalent to a GROUP BY method in SQL / Pandas; here we want to pivot Attrition status across the x axis.
 * We will then specify the title of our figure.
 ```python
 # init the figures